Follow us on Social Media

 The Australian Lists of Occupations are reviewed from time to time to address immediate and long-term labour market skills shortages, including shortages in trades in Australia.

 It is important to determine which list your occupation appears on before you embark on the Australian Migration Visa application process.
-Attention must be also paid to the other factors which may impact your visa eligibility, such as the required level of qualifications and work experience, age, points score, English language skills, health and character as well as evidence and documents available to support the Australian visa application.
+Attention must be paid to the factors which may impact your visa eligibility, such as the required level of qualifications and work experience, age, points score, English language skills, health and character as well as evidence and documents available to support the Australian visa application.

 Applicants (including self-employed and sub-contractors) are encouraged to retain/retrieve their full employment documentation as some applications may require a higher level of proof of skilled employment in the nominated occupation.
+Our agents have been working with the Department of Immigration for many years and are able to advise you what type of documentation is required and suitable to provide with the application.

 Certain trade occupations are licenced in Australia for example, plumbers, electricians or air-conditioning mechanics.
 This means that migrants wishing to work in Australia in one of the licenced occupations must obtain a licence from the relevant authority in each State.
 This might entail completing a Gap Training upon arrival to Australia.
 Applicants applying under the Skilled Migrant visa pathway may commence their licencing process as part of their visa application process.